ibm-cloud-docs/cis/fields-and-expressions.md

 The firewall rules language has several functions to convert fields.

-These functions are not currently supported in the CIS UI Visual Expression Builder.
+These functions are not currently supported in the Expression Builder.
 {: note}

 | Function name| Argument types | Return type | Usage example | Notes|